 Item Status 1 Work for funding to keep our county roads well maintained, and to limit conflicts between agriculture and commuter traffic.
-Ongoing.
-2 Attract new and assist existing processing facilities for expanding farm industries.
-Ongoing effort.
-Bogle is a recent success.
-3 Assist existing agricultural support businesses and attract new ones.
+Ongoing 2 Attract new and assist existing processing facilities for expanding farm industries.
+Ongoing effort 3 Assist existing agricultural support businesses and attract new ones.
 Work to site consolidated agriculture support facilities such as cold storage facilities and community commercial kitchens.
-Ongoing.
-4 Support and continue the Taste of Yolo marketing program.
-Must be renewed after expiration in 2009.
-In absence of funding, Ag Commissioner has taken over.
-5 Ensure land use policies and regulations that facilitate development of new agriculture and its support businesses.
-Implement the Clarksburg Agricultural District as a pilot project by 2010.
+Ongoing 4 Support and continue the Taste of Yolo marketing program.
+Must be renewed after expiration in 2009 5 Ensure land use policies and regulations that facilitate development of new agriculture and its support businesses.
+Implement the Clarksburg Agricultural District as a pilot project by 2008.
 6 Maintain and possibly expand the impact fee exemption for agriculture buildings to include agricultural processing.
 Debate and cost analysis needed.
 7 Study and understand our existing agriculture base and trends so the county can respond effectively to changing conditions.
-Ongoing.
-Ag Issues Center has completed one study.
-8 Amend agricultural zoning to encourage farms to vertically integrate from field to consumer (direct marketing) and to encourage on-site agri-tourism and eco-tourism.
-For example, in addition to allowing on-site produce stands by right, consider also allowing on-site crushing, fermentation, barrel storage, labeling, tasting rooms, picnic areas, etc. Actively being considered as part of Clarksburg Agricultural District, and as General Plan implementation proceeds.
-10 Consider enhancing land use and incentive policies that help farmers generate secondary income from non-farm sources so that they may continue farming.
-Actively being considered as part of Clarksburg Agricultural District.
-11 Lobby for Williamson Act renewal, and for revisions that allow agri tourism activities in the A-P Zone.
-Will continue to seek Williamson Act Renewal.
+Ongoing 8 Amend agricultural zoning to encourage farms to vertically integrate from field to consumer (direct marketing) and to encourage on-site agri-tourism and eco-tourism.
+For example, in addition to allowing on-site produce stands by right, consider also allowing on-site crushing, fermentation, barrel storage, labeling, tasting rooms, picnic areas, etc. Actively being considered as part of Clarksburg Agricultural District 10 Consider enhancing land use and incentive policies that help farmers generate secondary income from non-farm sources so that they may continue farming.
+Actively being considered as part of Clarksburg Agricultural District 11 Consider lobbying for Williamson Act revisions that allow agri tourism activities in the A-P Zone.
+Will review as part of 2009 legislative package.
 12 Encourage conservation easements that emphasize operations which integrate agricultural and habitat practices on the same land.
 Under development as part of Natural Heritage Program.
 13 Continue existing downtown revitalization efforts so our small towns are centers of support for agriculture.
-Ongoing.
+Ongoing

-YOLO COUNTY ECONOMIC DEVELOPMENT INITIATIVE #7 AGRICULTURE- BY SUB-COUNTY AREA (DISTRICTS)
+YOLO COUNTY ECONOMIC DEVELOPMENT INITIATIVE #7 REGIONAL AGRICULTURAL VIABILITY - BY AREA OR DISTRICT